 Born in the waning days of the frontier West, Truman failed at farming, oil prospecting, and selling hats, but served admirably as a corporal in WWI.
 He capitalized on that to rise all the way to the U.S. Senate.
 Still, few Americans had heard of him.
 Those that had associated him with Tom Pendergast’s notoriously corrupt Kansas City political machine, though Truman managed to keep his own nose clean enough.
-Nonetheless, concerns about the shady machine made Truman leery about stepping too far into the limelight, as did the fact that he’d snuck his wife, Bess, onto the Senate payroll.
+Nonetheless, concerns about that shady machine made Truman leery about stepping too far into the limelight, as did the fact that he’d snuck his wife, Bess, onto the Senate payroll.
 FDR, who was at a naval station in San Diego minding WWII and didn’t attend the 1944 Democratic convention, barely knew who Truman was.
 According to one witness, FDR barked into the phone at DNC Chairman Robert Hannegan loud enough that Truman could overhear: “Have you got the fellow lined up yet?”
 Hannegan said, “No. He is the contrariest [sic] Missouri mule I’ve ever dealt with.”
 FDR: “Well, tell him that if he wants to break up the Democratic Party in the middle of the war, that’s his responsibility.”
-Truman: “Oh shit…I’ll have to say yes, but why in the hell didn’t he tell me in the first place?”
+Truman: “Oh s**t…I’ll have to say yes, but why in the hell didn’t he tell me in the first place?”
 Sure enough, Truman ended up as president shortly thereafter when FDR died in April 1945 of a cerebral hemorrhage, just a month before the war in Europe ended.
+NOTE: Many of the frank conversations you’ll henceforth see quoted in the text, especially from Lyndon Johnson and Richard Nixon, aren’t from public statements but rather Dictabelt and reel-to-reel recordings presidents made in the oval office starting in 1940.

 Aside from handling the farming end of FDR’s New Deal, Henry Wallace was most known for advocating a constructive, even conciliatory, relationship with the Soviet Union, so it’s interesting to ponder how the Cold War would have played out had Truman not ended up on the ticket that fateful day in Chicago.
 After the Cold War, Soviet archives confirmed what Wallace’s skeptics in the Democratic Party charged at the time: that Wallace’s progressive wing of the Democratic Party was becoming, essentially, an infiltrated vehicle of the Communist Party USA, at least more than Wallace himself realized at the time (historians learned more after Boris Yeltsin opened Soviet archives in 1992).
 He even naïvely favored the USSR’s Joseph Stalin over Truman and criticized American postwar aid to Western Europe as a Wall Street plot, even though his “Global New Deal” idea promoted pretty much the same idea.
 That makes a Wallace presidency a compelling and/or disturbing counterfactual (what if?) scenario because the policies he advocated moved in lockstep with the Soviets in 1948, though by 1952 he viewed the USSR as evil.
 Truman, on the other hand, approached the Soviet Union with the containment policy we covered in the previous two chapters and bolstered democratic capitalism in Western Europe with the Marshall Plan and Asia with support for Japan, Taiwan, and South Korea.
 On the domestic front, Truman presided over a proud but anxious country on the cusp of the greatest economic and population boom in its history.